 "I will keep you informed as to when a final decision has been reached in this process," she said.

 "I am very honored to have served as Wakefield Public Schools' Superintendent since January 2008, working closely with the School Committee, staff, town officials and the community," she wrote in her statement.
 "Despite having served during challenging financial times, I have thoroughly enjoyed the opportunities afforded me.
 Through the tireless commitment of the School Committee and staff, we were able to overcome these challenges and deliver a quality education to our students.
 I applaud them for their efforts.
 As the school year comes to a close, I hope to have the opportunity to see many of you at events honoring our talented students and their accomplishments."

-Landers had been selected as one of four finalists on April 2nd, then narrowed down to one of three finalists last week, and was announced as the chosen candidate on Thursday evening, over Barbara Malkas, Deputy Superintendent of Pittsfield Public Schools.
+Landers on April 2nd, then narrowed down to one of three finalists last week, and was announced as the chosen candidate on Thursday evening, over Barbara Malkas, Deputy Superintendent of Pittsfield Public Schools.

 Landers would begin her new position in the North Middlesex Regional School District, which includes the towns of Townsend, Pepperell and Ashby, as soon as July 1st of 2012, although the start date may be later.

 Landers has held the superintendent position in Wakefield since December of 2007.
 Prior to that, she served as interim superintendent since July of 2007, and had held other educational positions within the Wakefield Public School System since 2002, including Director of Special Education.